openmc-dev/openmc/docs/source/methods/depletion.rst

 neutron energy causing capture.

 OpenMC does not currently allow energy-dependent capture branching ratios.
-However, the depletion chain file does allows a transmutation reaction to be listed multiple times with different branching ratios resulting in different products.
+However, the depletion chain file does allow a transmutation reaction to be listed multiple times with different branching ratios resulting in different products.
 Spectrum-averaged capture branching ratios have been computed in LWR and SFR spectra and are available at https://openmc.org/depletion-chains.